How your skin works from the inside out

 • Vitamin A

-This vitamin is necessary for maintenance and repair of skin tissue.
+This vitamin is necessary for the maintenance and repair of skin tissue.
 Topical vitamin A is the form that makes a real difference in your skin, which reduces lines and wrinkles, good acne control, and some psoriasis relief.
-"It exists naturally in liver, butter and eggs," HuffPost reports, "and its precursor, beta-carotene, is in colorful vegetables such as carrots, sweet potatoes and spinach."
+Natural sources include liver, butter, and eggs.

 Otherwise known as vitamin B7, biotin forms the basis of skin, nail, and hair cells.
-"Besides facilitating carbon dioxide transfer," StyleCraze reports, "it helps in the release of essential biochemical energy required during aerobic respiration."
+Biotin helps in the release of essential biochemical energy required during aerobic respiration and facilitates carbon dioxide transfer.
 Biotin is found in many foods, including bananas, eggs, oatmeal, and rice.

 • Essential Fatty Acids (EFAs)